kunalkeshan/SRMIST-B.Tech-ECE-Notes-2022-24/README.md

 Large Documents are present in the above drive as GitHub only offers 25mb max per document.

+Visit the official Website For this Project (Contains direct access links for each sememester and subject): [https://notes.kunalkeshan.dev](https://notes.kunalkeshan.dev)

 **Table of Contents**:

 > Refer [Curriculum](./curriculum-syllabus-ece-reg-2018.pdf) for detailed information.